-On the International Day of Rural Women, UN Women is calling for action to support rural women and grow their capacities to respond to climate change through agricultural production, food security, and natural resources management.
+Every year, UN Women is calling for action to support rural women and grow their capacities to respond to climate change through agricultural production, food security, and natural resources management.
 Women farmers, still have less access to credit, savings, land, markets and they obtain lower prices for their crops.
 Gender equality is a core value of the Geodata for Agriculture (G4AW) Programme, which aims to improve food security and climate resilience in developing countries.
 Since 2013 the programme has made a considerable effort to provide smallholder men and women farmers access to agricultural information, technology and training in Africa and Asia.
-On the International Day of Rural Women we’d like to introduce you to a few women farmers, and show you how satellite technology is building their resilience.
+We’d like to introduce you to a few women farmers, and show you how satellite technology is building their resilience.

 Access to finance